Last Updated on September 1, 2021 by Emma W. Thomas

 Tomato stems require support for them to bear the weight of the fruits.
 Stakes and cages are great options to offer support to your plant.

-Step by step process of growing tomatoes
+Step-by-step process of growing tomatoes

-In this section, we walk with you through your tomato planting and maintenance journey until its time to harvest.
+In this section, we walk with you through your tomato planting and maintenance journey until it’s time to harvest.
 These are the key steps to follow when planting tomatoes.

-- Identify where you want to plant your tomatoes and confirm if you have healthy and well-draining soil.
+• Identify where you want to plant your tomatoes and confirm if you have healthy and well-draining soil.
 If you intend to use a container, choose a wide container that will give the plant ample space to blossom.
 Your container should also have some holes at the base to aid in drainage.
 Ensure that the space you choose to plant your tomatoes has access to sunlight.

-- Choose the right seedling variety and decide whether you want to start from seeds or you want ready seedlings.
+• Choose the right seedling variety and decide whether you want to start from seeds or you want ready seedlings.
 If you intend to start from seeds, we advise starting early and placing the plant indoors where there’s access to sunlight.
-You can then transplant them in your garden or large container after frost passes.
+You can then transplant them in your garden or large container after the frost passes.
 The best time to plant your seedling outdoors is between mid-March and early May.

-- When planting your seedlings, space them up to 20 inches apart to give each plant room and also to prevent diseases.
+• When planting your seedlings, space them up to 20 inches apart to give each plant room and also to prevent diseases.
 You can mulch your plant at this point using organic matter such as straw.

-- Once your plant is up, you need to water at least twice a week.
-Ensure soil is soaked up, and when rolled on your hands, it can form a ball without collapsing.
+• Once your plant is up, you need to water it at least twice a week.
+Ensure the soil is soaked up, and when rolled on your hands, it can form a ball without collapsing.
 Drip irrigation can be used when you have a lot of tomatoes in your garden.
 Ensure your drip goes under the mulch layer to help maintain the moisture.
 When tomato fruits are developing, ensure you water regularly to prevent calcium deficiency which causes splitting.
 After tomatoes ripen, you can reduce watering but ensure the plants don’t look withered at any time.

-- Prune suckers grow at the joint of two branches since they consume energy yet they won’t produce fruits.
+• Prune suckers grow at the joint of two branches since they consume energy yet they won’t produce fruits.
 You can let the rest of the leaves be since they help in photosynthesis, but if you feel they prevent fruits from adequate sunlight, you can reduce some.

-- Apply fertilizer at least once a month to keep your tomatoes healthy and rich in nutrients.
+• Apply fertilizer at least once a month to keep your tomatoes healthy and rich in nutrients.

-- In north Georgia, tomatoes are susceptible to blight which is a dark fungal growth.
+• In north Georgia, tomatoes are susceptible to blight which is a dark fungal growth.
 To get rid of blight, use a fungicide such as copper and keep your garden free from any organic debris.

-- When your fruits start ripening, it is time to harvest.
+• When your fruits start ripening, it is time to harvest.
 You can harvest tomatoes when still green or wait for them to ripen completely.
-For unripe tomatoes, store them in a room that’s well ventilated and has a temperature of 21 degrees Celsius.
+For unripe tomatoes, store them in a room that’s well-ventilated and has a temperature of 21 degrees Celsius.
 For ripe fruits, you can refrigerate them and keep using them even for months.

 Some fun facts about tomatoes

-- Tomatoes are fruits and not vegetables
+• Tomatoes are fruits and not vegetables

-- Tomatoes are the worlds most demanded fruits.
+• Tomatoes are the world’s most demanded fruits.
 Over 60 million tons of tomatoes are produced annually

-- In Spain, there’s an annual tomato festival where people throw tomatoes at each other for fun
+• In Spain, there’s an annual tomato festival where people throw tomatoes at each other for fun

-- Tomato juice is the state drink in Ohio
+• Tomato juice is the state drink in Ohio

-- Tomatoes gain weight even after harvest as they ripen
+• Tomatoes gain weight even after harvest as they ripen

 Final word

 Growing your own tomatoes is exciting and also economical.
 If you love gardening, then you will enjoy summer that’s full of tomato vibes.
-Growing tomatoes in your garden doesn’t have to be complicated; you only need passion and the right conditions.
+Growing tomatoes in your garden don’t have to be complicated; you only need passion and the right conditions.
 If you leave in northern Georgia, you can enjoy two seasons of tomato planting, the second being in July.

 When planting tomatoes, ensure you choose the best organic soil that is well-draining.
 Choosing a sunny spot is also key in ensuring that your plants blossom.
-Ensure you water and fertilize tomatoes regularly for healthy and sweet harvest.
+Ensure you water and fertilize tomatoes regularly for a healthy and sweet harvest.
 Organically grown tomatoes are tastier compared to commercially grown tomatoes.
-You can consider consulting an expert to have your soil pH, and nutrient level checked.
+You can consider consulting an expert to have your soil pH and nutrient level checked.
 We hope that this information helps and inspires you to start your tomato farm.
 Ensure you apply the tips we have shared for a bountiful harvest.